-As an added benefit, you will only need to submit one statement and your company will receive only one invoice.
-Easydock makes the scheduling process transparent and allows you to manage your own ships.
+What's more, you only need to make submit one statement and as a shipping company you will receive one invoice.
+With Easydock the planning is transparent and you are in control of your ships.

-The state-of-the art Passenger Terminal and the river-cruise berths are located nearby all popular tourist sites in the Greater Amsterdam Area.
-The cruise facilities provide excellent accessibility, at just 20 minutes from Amsterdam Airport Schiphol and directly adjacent to Amsterdam Centraal Station, the city’s central railway station.
+The state-of-the art Passenger Terminal and the river cruise berths are located nearby all popular tourist sites in the Greater Amsterdam Area.
+The cruise facilities provide excellent accessibility.
+They are just 20 minutes from Amsterdam Airport Schiphol and directly adjacent to Amsterdam Centraal Station, the city’s central railway station.

-Any other essential passenger information regarding your arrival and transfer as well as on facilities and options in the river cruise ports are available on the Amsterdam Cruise Port website.
+Any other essential passenger information regarding your arrival, transfer, facilities and options in the river cruise ports, is available on the Amsterdam Cruise Port website.

 River cruise bulletin

-At least four times a year, Port of Amsterdam publishes a River cruise bulletin to inform her customers well.
-Below are the most recent publications.
-Please sign up, if you'd like to receive the bulletin by e-mail.
+At least four times a year, we publish a River cruise bulletin.
+Below you'll find the most recent publications.
+Would you like to receive the bulletin by email?
+Then please sign up.